Combined approach with second-order optimality conditions for bilevel programming problems: Introduction

 {For the bilevel programming problem where the lower level is unconstrained, } when we add the second-order optimality condition, the partially penalized problem becomes a nonlinear semidefinite programming problem.
 For the general \eqref{BLPP} where the lower level problem is a constrained optimization problem, there are several different second-order optimality conditions.
 We propose the corresponding combined program with each second-order optimality condition.
 Similar to the KKT approach where one minimizes over the original variables and the multipliers, we also propose some relaxed version of these second-order combined programs where multipliers are used as variables.

 Another difficulty of the value function or the combined approach is that the value function is usually nonsmooth and implicit.
 Since the set of second-order stationary points $\Sigma_{\mathrm{SOC}}$ is in general smaller than the set of first-order stationary points $\Sigma_{\mathrm{KKT}}$, it is more likely that the set of second-order stationary points coincides with $ {\rm gph}\,S$.
 In particular, if it happens that $\Sigma_{\mathrm{SOC}}= {\rm gph}\,S$, then the value function constraint $f(x,y)-V (x)\leq0$ can be removed from \eqref{SOCP} and so the partial calmness of the problem \eqref{SOCP} holds with penalty parameter $\mu=0$.
 Consequently, the resulting necessary optimality condition is much easier to obtain and does not involve the value function.
-This is an advantage of using the combined program with second-order optimality conditions.
+This is another advantage of using the combined program with second-order optimality conditions.

 \textbf{Outline.} The remaining part of the paper is organized as follows.
 In Section \ref{sec2}, we gather some preliminaries and preliminary results that will be used later.
 An illustrative example will be given in Section \ref{example}.
-In Section \ref{sec4}, we introduce the combined problems with different kinds of second-order optimality conditions and the relaxed problems, discuss the partial calmness conditions and optimality conditions, and also give some examples.
+In Section \ref{sec4}, we introduce the combined problems with different kinds of second-order optimality conditions and the relaxed problems, discuss the partial calmness conditions and optimality conditions, and also give some examples. {Conclusions are given in Section \ref{sec5}.}